ncksllvn/portfolio/va.gov-front-end-build/readme.md

 I opened a pull request introducing the refactored GraphQL approach along with some preliminary results to my direct team members and those on the Platform team.
 The changes were also backwards-compatible, meaning that surrounding code areas continued to function the same way, so the code changes were ultimately safe to merge.

 ### What happened?
-We saw _dramatic_ improvement that far exceeded our expectations.
-The upgraded GraphQL (as it became to be known) demonstrated exponential improvement.
-Measuring performance was difficult because there were many variables, such as the caching mechanism of the GraphQL API, which was central to our strategy with the upgraded GraphQL queries.
+__We saw dramatic improvement that far exceeded our expectations.__ The upgraded GraphQL (as it became to be known) demonstrated exponentially better performance.
+Measuring this was difficult because there were many variables such as the caching mechanism of the GraphQL API, which was central to our strategy with the upgraded GraphQL queries.
 However, in our performance summary during the early stages of the GraphQL upgrade, __we concluded the performance improvement at 93.9% faster than the monolithic GraphQL query__.
 With the website at its then-current size of 1,720 pages, we saw response times at about __49 seconds__.

 <details><summary>Performance comparison of early results</summary>